 After looking at your puzzle I will let you know whether or not I intend to publish it.
 If I decide to reject the puzzle, you are welcome to send another submission after an interval of six months.
-If it’s a “nearly there” I will suggest possible alterations.
-I do not intend to make alterations to any published puzzles myself – it should be your own work that people see and I know how annoying meddlesome editors can be!
-The only details I will alter are typos, misnumbered clues etc.
+If it’s a “nearly there” I will suggest possible amendments.
+I do not make changes to published puzzles without agreement from the setter – it should be your own work that people see and I know how annoying meddlesome editors can be!
+The only details I will amend without consultation are typos, misnumbered clues etc.

 I write a brief introduction to each guest puzzle, so if you would like to say a little about yourself for me to include in what I write, please feel free.
 Also, if you want me to put in a link to an e-mail address or your own site I’ll gladly do so.

 Please bear in mind that my setting work for the FT and Independent takes up a fair amount of my time, and so it may be anything up to a couple of months before I get a chance to deal with your puzzle.
 Usually it will be sooner than that, and I do acknowledge initial receipt of submitted puzzles within a day or two, unless I happen to be away.